DELTA Module Two / Module One and Two course – full-time

 When can I take a course?

 We offer a full-time face-to-face course once a year, in the summer.
 The course lasts 8 weeks and takes place at our teaching training centre in Wrocław.
-This year's course dates are 1 July - 23 August 2019.
+The dates of the nest course are 6 July - 28 August 2020.

 How is the course organized?